VENU-DEVOPS-PROJECTS/nginx-app-ci-cd-azuredevops/README.md

 # nginx-app-ci-cd-azuredevops

 Step 1 :
-Writing an Dockerfile which fetches nginx image from dockerhub and building an image from it by chnaging index.html with your customized template . see Dockerfile for more info .
+Writing an Dockerfile which fetches nginx image from dockerhub and building an image from it by changing index.html with your customized template . see Dockerfile for more info .

 Step 2 :